ruitong23/auto-object-focus/README.md

 Automatic cursor focusing on detected objects displayed on your screen using YOLOv8.
-The controller nudges the mouse relative to its current position so the chosen object is guided back toward the screen centre, moving faster when the target is far away and slowing down as it settles.
+The controller nudges the mouse relative to its current position so the chosen object closest to the screen centre is guided back toward the crosshair, moving faster when the target is far away and slowing down as it settles.
 You can operate the desktop pointer directly or emit relative 3D-style input for games that lock the cursor to the middle of the screen.

 ## Installation